alex-schaaf/go-echo-sqlc-api-template/README.md

 # go-echo-sqlc-api-template

-This template provides a robust starting point fœor building RESTful APIs using the Echo framework and SQLC for database interactions in Go.
-It includes a well-structured project layout, essential middleware, and example handlers for authentication and user management.
+A simple Go API project template built on the echo framework and sqlc.

 ##  Key Features
 - [Echo Framework](https://echo.labstack.com/): Fast and scalable web framework for building APIs.